cardano-foundation/CIPs/CPS-?/README.md

 **Recommendation:**

 Notify the current Constituional Commitee of the person in charge of the Emergeny Group responsible for the disaster recovery so that they know any governance actions submitted by the group are valid, or that some level of trust is established.
-To minimize the risk of physical and cyber threats, the Emergency Group needs to protect their private keys and identities, and ensure that the Cardano network can be recovered in the event of a disaster.
+To minimize the risk of physical and cyber threats, The Emergency Group needs to protect their private keys and identities, and ensure that the Cardano network can be recovered in the event of a disaster.
 Notify Delegator Representatives as needed in the event that they and their keys are required to recover the Cardano network:

-1. Identify and select a group of trusted individuals who will be responsible for disaster recovery.
+1. (CF?)
+Identify and select a group of trusted individuals who will be responsible for disaster recovery.
 These individuals should be chosen based on their experience, skills, and trustworthiness.

 2. Ensure that each individual in the group understands the importance of their role in disaster recovery and the need to keep their involvement confidential.